scinode/scinode-editor/docs/source/interface/sidebar/gui_scinode.rst

    :width: 5cm
    :align: right

-   The Sidebar of Bnodes Editor.
+   The Sidebar of Scinode Editor.

 Nodetree
 ==============